actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 \sum_{n = 1}^{n} {\text{Cashflow}_{t_n}}e^{-\int_{t_1 = 0}^{t_2 = n} \delta \ ds}
 $$

 We should note variations to the formula.
-If the discounting rate is variable, the notation should be changed to $i_{t_n}$.
+If the discounting rate is variable, the notation should be changed to $\delta_{t_n}$.

 <img src="https://actuary492.github.io/assets/images/cf3.png" alt="description" style="width: 80%; height: auto;">